mmdski/mmdski.github.io/résumé.md

  - Managed tasks, timelines, and budgets for hydrologic study and software development projects

  - Informed management staff on status of projects during project review meetings

+***Software Development***

+ - Developed, tested, debugged, and maintained scientific end-user software used in modeling, prediction, and analysis of hydrologic data

+ - Served as a lead programmer on multiple hydrologic data processing and data visualization software applications

+ - Led the migration of hydrologic software packages to newer technologies and more sustainable and consistent code bases

 ***Communication***